playframework/playframework/documentation/manual/gettingStarted/IDE.md

 From Emacs, execute M-x ensime and follow the on-screen instructions.

 That's all there is to it.
 You should now get type-checking, completion, etc. for your Play project.
-Note, if you add new library dependencies to your play project, you'll need to re-run "ensime generate" and re-launch ENSIME.
+Note, if you add new library dependencies to your play project, you'll need to re-run "gen-ensime" and re-launch ENSIME.

 ### More Information